 Your insurance provider will then send an adjuster to the property to evaluate the damage.
 Like with a personal injury claim, the adjuster will give you a lowball offer.
 This is why you should work with a professional of your own, such as a public adjuster or a property damage lawyer.
 This individual can negotiate with the company’s adjuster to help you settle on an appropriate compensation amount for your damages.
 Do not make any repairs to the home until you have reached a settlement with your insurance provider.

 Negligence and Reasonable Care

 Your homeowner’s insurance provider can reject your claim if it determines that you did not take reasonable care – in other words, that you were negligent – to mitigate the damage to your property.
 A homeowner who does not take reasonable care, which is defined as taking the action that a homeowner would reasonably be expected to take after an accident, may be deemed to be negligent and even have his or her policy canceled as a result.

 Examples of homeowner negligence include:

-If your home was damaged in an accident, you could be entitled to recover compensation for your resulting damages through a homeowner’s insurance claim.
+If your home was damaged in an accident, you could be entitled to recover compensation for your resulting damages through a homeowners insurance claim.
 This can be true even if the accident was partly due to your own negligence.
-To learn more about filing this type of claim in Wisconsin and seeking compensation for your damages, contact our team of experienced Appleton disability claims attorneys at Hammett, Bellin & Oswald, LLC today to set up your initial consultation with a member of our firm.
+To learn more about filing this type of claim in Wisconsin and seeking compensation for your damages, contact our team of experienced Appleton disability claims attorneys at Hammett, Bellin & Oswald, LLC.
+Contact our team online or call 920-202-8872 today to set up your initial consultation with a member of our firm.